If you have read my previous article, you may have chosen to give Atom a try.

 I hope that you liked this post, and that I gave you some motivation to test Atom.

 For now, this is my favorite editor at home, for my personal projects (at work, I’m using IntelliJ Ultimate, but I don’t have to pay it myself.
-At home, a free alternative is more than welcome).

 We will probably meet again soon in the next post, where I will show you some tricks with Gimp !